 - Somatic symptoms: changes in sleeping and eating, exacerbation of stress-related disabilities and health problems, hair loss, digestive problems, lowered immune system

 Intimate Partner Violence

-It is not uncommon for people experiencing relationship violence to hesitate before leaving an abusive partner.
+It is common for people experiencing relationship violence to hesitate before leaving an abusive partner.
 Often, one person will manipulate a partner with isolation, giving or withholding affection, threats, including threats to “out” someone to family and friends, restricting access to necessary medical treatments or mobility, and/or guilt to exert power and control.
 Some survivors of relationship violence liken the experience to being brainwashed.
 Statistically, the most dangerous time in an abusive relationship is when the survivor attempts to leave, so it is important to have a safety plan and support system in place if the survivor chooses to leave.

 When someone experiences sexual violence, the brain responds in ways that can be confusing to both the survivor and their support system.
 Our bodies are hard-wired to protect us against physical and emotional threats and it does this by initiating our survival responses and flooding our brains with chemicals which can make trauma responses appear unpredictable and inconsistent.
-As a support person, it can be helpful to understand the symptoms that someone might experience who has been impacted by sexual violence.
+As a support person, it can be helpful to understand the symptoms that someone might experience who has been impacted by trauma.

 Stalking is often not taken seriously by individuals in the survivor’s life.
 Stalking behavior is not often easily identifiable or harmful at first but can escalate quickly and be very dangerous.
-It is important to trust the instincts of the person who is experiencing stalking and to take threats seriously.
+It is important to trust the instincts of the person who is experiencing stalking and to take all threats seriously.